Healthy Homes Assessment Arakura

 Draught Stopping Arakura

-Draughts are a major cause of lower temperatures in households.
-A draughty house costs more to heat, which results in wasting energy and increased bills.
+Draughts are a major cause of dropping temperatures within households.
+A humid house is more expensive to heat, meaning wasting money and energy.

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it is likely to be a gap or crack that requirements sealing in the way you can.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that let air into or out from the home need seals.
-In the case of an open fireplace isn’t used it could cause draughts, and must be sealed off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.
+If you can feel external air entering or a clear draught from a crack or a gap, then it is likely to be a gap or crack that requirements sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit into the home need sealing.
+For example, if the open fireplace isn’t used it could cause draughts, and should be shut from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as imaginable.

-There is no need to block up intentional gaps or holes in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the building when the household heats and cools, in order to let them be shut and opened, rather than sticking.
-We will test all windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps which are part of the building.
+For instance, small gaps around doors and windows may be required to allow for movement of the structure when the house is heated and cools so that they can still be shut and opened, rather than sticking.
+We will inspect every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections